This post was first published Oct 17 2019.

 I recall how during a lecture session on sex ed with a panel, a question on homosexuality was written on paper during the Q&A portion.
 A speaker promptly mentioned the legalese of 377A, dismissing any further exchange on the matter.
 I wondered how these students, with their private struggles, felt at the time; whether we were doing enough to help them.

 Is the teacher’s role simply to dispense information or to guide them in making better choices?
 Or is sex ed just another three hours of the syllabus we need to fulfil without following up?

 As it is, teachers themselves hesitate when asked in school because discussing homosexuality already causes worry about violating some MOE by-laws.
 So at most, it is implied as a psychological problem for the school counsellor.
 Other teachers and principals even declare it wrong or illegal.
 Personally, I have only managed to speak to students about it, not in my capacity as a teacher, but as an actual adult, sometimes online after school hours.
 Being out to them as queer also eases their trust and comfort level with the subject matter.

 There are school counsellors assigned to deal with adolescent emotional volatility, and to a large extent, they are reliable sources, a relief even when teachers can’t deal with certain questions.
 But the unspoken stigma remains that only troubled teens are counselled.

-During PTM sessions, a few parents will mention their anxieties about their child’s BGR, which I assume includes sex or petting.
-My stand as form teacher remains that I am a distant mentor who can only advise them to keep their grades up, only intervening if they violate school rules.
+During parent-teacher meetings, a few parents will mention their anxieties about their child’s boy-girl relationship dynamics, which I assume includes sex or petting.
+My stand as a form teacher remains that I am a distant mentor who can only advise them to keep their grades up, only intervening if they violate school rules.
 What they do beyond campus is out of my purview.
-This is why I think that where sex-ed is concerned, teachers are also restricted to keeping their professional distance so the whole subject of sex-ed becomes mere science.
+This is why I think that where sex ed is concerned, teachers are also restricted to keeping their professional distance so the whole subject becomes mere science.